arnab000007/Walmart-Sale-Forecasting/README.md

 ![Compare sales of a holiday week with previous and post week](https://user-images.githubusercontent.com/70307607/121474948-6ccb8080-c9e2-11eb-9183-a51bf42cf9d8.png)

 ##### Observation
-1. For Christmas Week, people are made their shopping in the prior week.
+1. For Christmas Week, people do their shopping in the prior week.
 2. Thanksgiving week has an almost 30% sales jump compared to the previous week and an almost 25% sale decrease in the post week.